Scouting at St. Andrew

 Troop 648, established in 1988 by the members of St. Andrew Lutheran Church, is a member of the Spirit Lake District.

-Many of our Scouts are involved in extracurriculars outside of Scouting.
-Sports, Church, band, and other activities are encouraged and supported to help develop well-rounded experiences for our youth.
-We strive to make Scouting an enjoyable learning experience for youth aged 11 – 18.
+Many of our Scouts are involved in extracurricular activities outside of Scouting.
+Sports, Church, band, and other activities are encouraged and supported to help our youth develop well-rounded experiences.
+We strive to make Scouting an enjoyable learning experience for ALL youth aged 11 – 18.
 We encourage adult volunteers to become involved to help our young people.

 Some of the activities in and outside of Scouting that Troop 648 takes part in during the year are:

-Troop 648 offers numerous fundraising opportunities throughout the year, including Memorial Gardens maintenance, popcorn sales, meat stick and candy sales, wreath and poinsettia sales, flag posting services on four national holidays, car washes (in partnership with St. Andrew Youth Ministry), and various other events to support our scouting activities.
+• Troop 648 offers numerous fundraising opportunities throughout the year, including maintenance of Memorial Gardens, popcorn sales, meat stick and candy sales, wreath and poinsettia sales, flag posting services on four national holidays, car washes (in partnership with St. Andrew Youth Ministry), and various other events to support our Scouting activities.

 More information about Troop 648:

-Consistently (over 15 years when Scouting started the program – including 2024) a “Journey to Excellence” Gold Unit, which recognizes growth, advancement, and training completed by both Scouts and adults.
+• Consistently (16 years when Scouting started the program – including 2025) a “Journey to Excellence” Gold Unit, which recognizes growth, advancement, and training completed by both Scouts and adults.